WiseGuru/MaxwellCTI/src/site/notes/Maxwell CTI.md

 ### New here?
 Below is a list of the pages I've updated recently; you can also search from the top right, or scroll through everything on the left.

 Still not sure where to start?
-Why not check out my notes on the [[BHIS Antisyphon and Webinars/BlackHills SOC Core/BHIS SOCC Notes Overview\|Black Hills Information Security SOC Analyst Core course?]]
+Why not check out my notes on the [[Security Frameworks/NIST/NIST Frameworks and SPs Overview\|NIST CSF, RMF, and SP 800-53]]?

 ### Find me everywhere else on [linktr.ee/wiseguru](https://linktr.ee/wiseguru)